rbmetcalf/Practical-Statistics/install_jupyter.md

 1) install jupyter

 ```
-pip intall jupyter --user
+pip install jupyter --user
 ```
-2) Make an alias for jupter so that you don't need to type in the path every time you start it.
+2) Make an alias for jupyter so that you don't need to type in the path every time you start it.

 Create and open this file